How Rate Of Perceived Exertion (RPE) Can Maximise Your Training

 RPE allows you to train to a specific intensity to meet the goals of a particular workout.

-Using RPE also enables you to maximise your training by ensuring you’re pushing yourself enough to get results on days when you feel at your best.
+On those days you ARE feeling your best, using RPE also enables you to maximise your training by ensuring you’re pushing yourself enough to get results.

 How to measure RPE

-An RPE of 1 is often referred to as just above rest, hardly any exertion, while an RPE of 10 is a maximal effort.
+An RPE of 1 is often referred to as just above rest, hardly any exertion, while an RPE of 10 is a maximal effort - as hard as you can go.

 What affects my RPE?

-Your RPE is a subjective assessment based on how you feel in the moment.
-Because it’s a self-determined rating, it allows you to take into account external factors that affect your workout performance, including whether you’ve had enough sleep, what you’ve eaten that day, and whether you’re under any form of stress.
+Your RPE is a subjective assessment based on how you’re feeling in the moment.
+Because it’s a self-determined rating, it can change depending on different external factors that affect your workout performance, including whether you’ve had enough sleep, what you’ve eaten that day, where you are in your menstrual cycle, and whether you’re under any form of stress.

-If you are dehydrated or you are doing a fasted workout, you might find that you reach the same RPE with a lower objective exercise intensity than if you had a pre-workout snack and plenty of fluids.
+If you are dehydrated, stressed or you are doing a fasted workout, you might find you reach the same RPE with a lower exercise intensity than if you had a pre-workout snack and plenty of fluids.

 Guide to training with RPE